-The measure's attribution methodology also imposes additional checks to ensure that TIN-NPIs are appropriately attributed.
-Specifically, TIN-NPIs that meet the 30% threshold must have:

-- billed at least one trigger or confirming code within 1 year prior to or on the episode start date, and - billed at least 2 condition-related prescriptions on different days to 2 different patients during the measurement period plus a one-year lookback period.
+The measure's attribution methodology also imposes additional checks to ensure that TINs and TIN-NPIs are appropriately attributed.
+Specifically, TIN-NPIs that meet the 30% threshold must have billed at least one trigger or confirming code within 1 year prior to or on the episode start date.

-Figure C-1.
+Figure B-1.
 TIN-NPI Attribution